sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - installation: evaluation of the methods and easianess to install the system.
  - recovery: evaluation of recovery methods
  - maintenance: evaluation of maintenance methods.
- - readability: how easy is the code to read and understand (this is quite subjetive)
+ - code readability: how easy is the code to read and understand (this is quite subjetive)
  - interconnectivity: the ability to work with diferent related systems.
 For example a system might work only withy a propietary protocol that prevents it to work with equivalent systems from other manufacturers, thus having a low interconnectivity.
 A system that performs equally, and that uses an open protocol has higher